-advised that we we we were the apartment manager (Hallkeen Management) receives a tax break from the IRS for offering reduced cost rent to low income individuals.
-We observe the October 6, 2015, employment verification form lists we was listed, we was listed, we was listed to call we and received no response.
-We sent we are a message to we was listed, we was laccount requesting employment verification on October 9, 2015, and again on November 2, 2015.
-A couple of days after we second email (on or about November 4, 2015), we preserve a fax in we inbox containing the completed employment verification form.
-The form purports to be completed and signed by the form.
-Because we had some questions about the information on the form we called and sent we are copy of the form.
+advised that sis a tenant who needs to annually recertify significant employment information as the apartment manager (Hallkeen Management) receives a tax break from the IRS for offering reduced cost rent to low income individuals.
+October 6, 2015, employment verification form lists was listed, satempted to call some and received no response.
+Since a message to page PBGC email account requesting employment verification on October 9, 2015, and again on November 2, 2015.
+A couple of days after second email (on or about November 4, 2015), some received a fax in sine inbox containing the completed employment verification form.
+The form purports to be completed and signed by indicating that some questions about the information on the form called and sent second end accopy of the form.
 (Attachments 2 and 3)